Last Updated on December 1, 2022 by Angie

-The Joy of Cookies tour in the Lawrenceville neighborhood has been an annual tradition for over fifteen years.
+The Lawrenceville Cookie Tour (formerly the Joy of Cookies Tour) has been an annual tradition for almost two decades.

 This event takes place the first weekend in December and is basically an open house for Lawrenceville businesses and restaurants complete with free cookies at each stop.

-If you want to support local businesses with your holiday shopping, or if there are shops you've always wanted to check out but always seem to pass by, the Joy of Cookies tour is a perfect event for you to explore this buzzing neighborhood.
+If you want to support local businesses with your holiday shopping, or if there are shops you've always wanted to check out but always seem to pass by, The Lawrenceville Cookie Tour is a perfect event for you to explore this buzzing neighborhood.

 A Self-Guided Trip Around Lawrenceville